alan-andrade/alan-andrade.github.io/_posts/2015-10-10-PhoenixIn10Minutes.markdown

 end
 {% endhighlight %}

-- `pipeline` is a wrapper for a set of operations that will be made on the request.
+- `pipeline` is a wrapper for operations that transform the request.
 Similar concept to Rack.
 - a `plug` is an interface for operations that will run inside of a pipeline.
 This is like the Rack Middleware.
 - `scope` is used to group endpoints and the second argument is an